 And I get it, you know, like I said, on the street everywhere.

-I even see the news max, reporters and stuff saying, hey, we're getting mobbed by people, you know, demanding this stuff.
+I even see the news max reporters and stuff saying, hey, we're getting mobbed by people, you know, demanding this stuff.

-So I want to try to like stop the Democrats, block them 100%, try to get good Republicans like Martin Taylor Green and others in, build our beachhead, support Trump where he's doing good, try to put pressure on the administration and expose bad actors where we can.
+So, so I want to try to like stop the Democrats, block them 100%, try to get good Republicans like Marjorie Taylor Green and others in, build our beachhead, support Trump where he's doing good, try to put pressure on the administration and expose bad actors where we can, where we've already had a lot of effect, we know it has an effect.

-To me, taking the ball and going home, I'm not saying you've done that, but saying I'm done with Trump two years ago, you warned of the Israel thing, you were right about that.
+To me, taking the ball and going home, I'm not saying you've done that, but saying, I'm done with Trump two years ago.

 I get that.